stbnrivas/dataModels/guidelines.md

 ## Modelling linked data

 + When an entity attribute is used as a link to other entities name it with the prefix `ref` plus the name of the target (linked) entity type.
-For instance `refStreetlightModel', represents an attribute which contains a reference to an entity of type `StreetlightModel`.
+For instance `refStreetlightModel`, represents an attribute which contains a reference to an entity of type `StreetlightModel`.

 ## Property names for dates